izi-ecommerce/izi-api/docs/source/usage/communicate_with_the_api.rst

       }

 .. note::
-    In the checkout view of Oscar, the function ``handle_successful_order`` is called after placing an order.
+    In the checkout view of IZI, the function ``handle_successful_order`` is called after placing an order.
 This sends the order confirmation message, flushes your session and sends the ``post_checkout`` signal.
-The Oscar API checkout view is not calling this method by design.
+The IZI API checkout view is not calling this method by design.
 If you would like to send a confirmation message (or other stuff you need to do) after placing an order you can subscribe to the ``iziapi_post_checkout`` signal, see :doc:`/usage/signals`.

 .. note::
     An extension on top of izi-api providing a more flexible checkout API with a pluggable payment methods